onassar/PHP-JSON-Validation/README.md

 complex validation hierarchies.

 Additionally, properties and attributes can be added to any schema.
-Upon a rule failure, these properties will be passed along in the `errors` array for the `SchemaValidator` instance.
-When a rule errors out, it by default stores the entire rule in the `errors` array, which can be accessed through the instance&#039;s `getErrors` method.
+Upon a rule failure, these properties will be passed along in the failed rules array for the `SchemaValidator` instance.
+When a rule errors out, it by default stores the entire rule in the `_failed` array, which can be accessed through the instance&#039;s `getFailedRules` method.

 A practical example of defining custom attributes would be by defining an error object as follows: